Unleash/unleash/website/docs/how-to/how-to-add-sso-open-id-connect.md

 **c) Configure OpenID Connect provider in Unleash**

-Navigate to Unleash and insert the details (Discover URL, Client Id and Client Secret) in to Unleash.
+Navigate to Unleash and insert the details (Discover URL, Client Id and Client Secret) into Unleash.

-> Pleas note that the `Discover URL` must be a valid URL and must include the `https://` prefix.
+> Please note that the `Discover URL` must be a valid URL and must include the `https://` prefix.
 For example: **https://dev-example-okta.com** is a valid discovery URL.

 You may also choose to “Auto-create users”.
 This will make Unleash automatically create new users on the fly the first time they sign-in to Unleash with the given SSO provider (JIT).
 If you decide to automatically create users in Unleash you must also provide a list of valid email domains.
 You must also decide which root Unleash role they will be assigned (Editor role will be the default).